-He Co-chairs, with the First Minister, the Scottish Government’s Energy Advisory Board.
-He is Chairman of the Independent Glasgow Economic Leadership Board and the Board of the Glasgow Science Centre.
+Sir Jim Co-chairs, with the First Minister, the Scottish Government’s Energy Advisory Board.
+He is Chairman of the Independent Glasgow Economic Leadership Board and is a past-Chair of the Board of the Glasgow Science Centre.

-He currently holds several senior business appointments: Independent non-executive director of ScottishPower; Non-executive Director of the Weir Group; Non-executive Director of the UK Offshore Renewable Energy Catapult Board; and, Non-executive Director of the UK National Physical Laboratory.
+He currently holds several senior non-executive business appointments on the Boards of ScottishPower, the Weir Group, the UK Offshore Renewable Energy Catapult Board and the UK National Physical Laboratory.

 He chairs two of the pan-Scotland university research pools in Energy and Engineering.